 More Tips for Getting on Easier:

 - If you’re under 5′, get a 4″ thick inflatable board.
-A 6″ thick will be difficult to climb up and onto.
+A 6″ thick will be pretty thick and difficult to climb up and onto.
 ULI makes a great 12-6 that is 4″ thick.
 Or get a light hard board as the tail will taper and be thinner, just be easier to get on.

 - Learn how to get on your board in shallow water before venturing out further.

 - Always wear your leash.
 Losing your board off shore isn’t a good idea, and if you struggle to get on, keeping it within reach is important.
+Attach to your waist or vest PFD strap to keep feet free, especially in current.

 - Hard boards often aren’t as thick as inflatables, thus are easier to get on.
 Hard boards have rocker (tail is thinner) unlike inflatables.